cloudmesh-community/sp20-516-229/chapter/ai-oracle-data-science.md

 ### Understadning Data Science Platform Concepts

 The first step is to undestand basic concepts of this platform.Please see [@fig:sp20-516-229-oracle-data-science-concepts] for more information

 ![Mind](images/3-oc-ds-concepts.png){#fig:ssp20-516-229-oracle-data-science-concepts}

 #### Project

 Project that holds all the data science assets which include notebook sessions and models.

 #### NoteBook Session

 Notebook sessions is same as jupyter notebook but this also includes oracle developed machine learning and data science packages.It comes with lab.

 #### Accelerated Data Science (ADS) SDK

 This is very important and enhanced feature which provides full life cycle support for machine learning application.

 #### Model

-This is place to store ,track , share and manage models.
+This is place to store,track, share and manage models.

 ### Configure Tenancy for Data Science

 Before accessing data scince service, we need to complete below configurations.Please see [@fig:ssp20-516-229-oracle-data-science-configuration] for more information.

 ![Configuration Steps](images/4-oc-ds-config.png){#fig:ssp20-516-229-oracle-data-science-configuration}